-COMO is the programming interface for User program downloads and PmmC programming.
-Once the compiled 4DGL application program is uploaded and the user code starts executing, the serial port is then available to the user application.
+COMO is also the primary interface for User program downloads and configuration PmmC programming.
+Once the compiled 4DGL application program is uploaded to PIXXI-44 and the user code starts executing, the serial port is then available to the user application.